Want to know how to add dates in Google Sheets?In this guide, you’ll learn different ways to add date in Google Sheets spreadsheet.

 - Choose bold colors for overdue, and softer colors for upcoming.

-Frequently Asked Question when inserting dates in Google Sheets
+Frequently Asked Questions About Adding Dates in Google Sheets

 Here are the most common date issues and fixes that can help to troubleshoot date issue properly.